This page was last updated on December 9th, 2023.

 => sf update $fileaddr 0 $filesize

 I can verify that U-Boot is installed on the SPI flash by removing the microSD card and then using the reset command (or by simply disconnecting and reconnecting the AC adapter).
-U-Boot starts from the SPI flash now, it looks for a bootable OS but won’t find one and after that drops to the shell again.
+U-Boot boots from SPI flash now, it looks for a bootable OS but won’t find one and after that drops to the shell again.

-=> env set boot_targets "usb nvme"
+=> env set boot_targets "nvme usb"

 => env set bootdelay 0